SpiralOutDotEu/sui-raffler/README.md

 - Be aware that randomness is provided by Sui's on-chain randomness source
 - Only the admin can update the fee collector address
 - The fee collector address is set during module initialization and cannot be changed by raffle creators
+- The organizer address must be a valid address (not @0x0)
+- The organizer's share is automatically distributed after all winners claim their prizes
+- The contract can be paused globally or per raffle by admin/controller
+- Permissionless mode can be toggled by admin to control who can create raffles
+- Only admin or controller can release raffles and select winners

 ## Contributing